cjordan/cjordan.github.io/_posts/2013-12-30-automating-kvis.md

 The way it works is by moving the mouse and clicking on various buttons and menus in a specific order.
 Coordinates for each button and so forth are determined by screenshots.
 Windows are easily moved and resized in the script also.

 My script is far from perfect, but hopefully it's easy enough to read and alter for personal preference.
 Of course, I will make improvements over time.
-You can find it on my GitHub [here](https://github.com/cjordan/astro-scripts/blob/master/kvis-setup.rb).
+You can find it on my GitHub <s>here</s>. **EDIT: See update below.**

 Finally, here it is in action.
 I hope this helps people.

 <img class="img-responsive" src="/images/posts/kvis.gif">

 If you want to set your own various kvis options, I have saved some of the screenshots for default kvis windows as png files [here](https://www.dropbox.com/sh/mxn86dhuk34hvet/VuC_AqEQDz).

+* * *

+### Updated: 04/01/14
+I've now moved this project into it's own GitHub repo [here](https://github.com/cjordan/kvis-setup).
+Please follow the Readme and discuss any issues you have over there.